i Overview of the legal framework for arbitration in Kenya

 Party autonomy with respect to arbitration proceedings has been promoted by the courts following the landmark case of Nyutu Agrovet Limited (Nyutu) v.
-Airtel Networks Limited (Airtel),23 discussed in detail elsewhere in this chapter as seen in such cases as Aftraco Limited v.
-Telkom Kenya Limited.24 In this case, the court was tasked with determining whether it had jurisdiction to grant orders for consolidation with respect to two parallel arbitration proceedings, and if indeed it had the jurisdiction, whether there was good cause for ordering consolidation of the proceedings.
+Airtel Networks Limited (Airtel),24 discussed in detail elsewhere in this chapter, as seen in such cases as Aftraco Limited v.
+Telkom Kenya Limited.25 In this case, the court was tasked with determining whether it had jurisdiction to grant orders for consolidation with respect to two parallel arbitration proceedings and, if indeed it had the jurisdiction, whether there was good cause for ordering the consolidation of the proceedings.
 The court found that it had jurisdiction to determine the application as consolidation was not espoused in the Arbitration Act, and thus such an application could not fall within the limitations of Section 10.
-The court, however, declined to intervene and order consolidation of the disputes for determination by a single arbitral tribunal in view of the consensual nature of arbitral proceedings.
-It was the court's view, that unless consented to by the parties, an order of consolidation would not meet the ends of justice in that matter.
+The court, however, declined to intervene and order the consolidation of the disputes for determination by a single arbitral tribunal in view of the consensual nature of arbitral proceedings.
+It was the court's view that, unless consented to by the parties, an order of consolidation would not meet the ends of justice in that matter.

 iii Stay of court proceedings pending a reference to arbitration

-The courts in Kenya will, as a matter of course, stay any proceedings filed before them that are subject to an arbitration clause, unless the agreement is void or incapable of performance or if there is no dispute between the parties that is capable of being referred to arbitration.25 There is in fact an automatic statutory stay of proceedings under the Arbitration Act the Act is explicit that proceedings before a court shall not be continued after an application for stay has been made and the matter remains undetermined.
-An application to stay proceedings must be made before or at the point of entering appearance, before acknowledging the claim.26 The Court may, however, decline to grant the application for stay if the applicant fails to satisfy the Court that there is in fact a dispute between the parties with regard to the matters agreed to be referred to arbitration.
+The courts in Kenya will, as a matter of course, stay any proceedings filed before them that are subject to an arbitration clause, unless the agreement is void or incapable of performance or if there is no dispute between the parties that is capable of being referred to arbitration.26 There is in fact an automatic statutory stay of proceedings under the Arbitration Act, as the Act is explicit that proceedings before a court shall not be continued after an application for stay has been made and the matter remains undetermined.
+An application to stay proceedings must be made before or at the point of entering appearance, before acknowledging the claim.27 The court may, however, decline to grant an application for stay if the applicant fails to satisfy the court that there is in fact a dispute between the parties with regard to the matters agreed to be referred to arbitration.

 iv Interim measures of protection pending a reference to arbitration

-The Arbitration Act allows a party to approach the High Court to obtain interim measures of protection pending arbitration.28 Such measures include status quo orders, injunctions to halt an action that would cause irreparable loss or prejudice the arbitration process, or orders to preserve assets or evidence.
+The Arbitration Act allows a party to approach the High Court to obtain interim measures of protection pending arbitration.29 Such measures include status quo orders, injunctions to halt an action that would cause irreparable loss or prejudice the arbitration process, and orders to preserve assets or evidence.

 v Setting aside of arbitral awards by the courts in Kenya